camelot-os/sentry-kernel/doc/concepts/concepts/initial.rst

    * natively test and execute business logic application out of the embedded system
    * natively debug business logic functional implementation (native gdb, easy IDE integration)

-The residual constraint is the analisys of the overall system performances, that define how multiple tasks can interact with optimal performances and scheduling.
+The residual constraint is the analysis of the overall system performances, that define how multiple tasks can interact with optimal performances and scheduling.
 The following chapter describes the Sentry tasking model, in order to respond to this part.